threefoldfoundation/info_cloud/src/evdc/evdc_zeroci.md

 ![](img/evdc_zeroci_01_name.png ':size=600')

+You can choose to create a URL which is part of your domain, or have one auto-generated.

-Select the domain type.
-For deployment with a random subdomain, select `Choose subdomain for me on a gateway`.
-For deployment with a particular available subdomain, select 'Choose a custom subdomain on a gateway.
-To deploy a ZeroCI server using your domain, select `choose a custom domain`.
+Select the domain type for your Cryptpad:
+- For deployment with **random subdomain**, select `Choose subdomain for me on a gateway`.
+- For deployment with a particular **available subdomain**, select `Choose a custom subdomain on a gateway`.
+- To host a blog using **your own domain**, select `choose a custom domain`.

 ![](img/evdc_zeroci_02_domain.png ':size=600')

-Select the VDC capacity plan for your ZeroCI server workload usage.
-This plan depends on the amount of workload you intend to store on the
+Choose the size of the capacity that you want to reserve for this solution, both in terms of compute power and memory capacity.

 ![](img/evdc_zeroci_03_flavour.png ':size=600')